soundsculpture/GraceSoundSculpture/README.md

 # GraceSoundSculpture
-# Download the program called "enter name of program here", and then download the sound files into your "downloads" of your raspberry pi.
+This repository contains the program and sound files neccessary to repair an Edward Weiss sounc sculpture.